Skip Nav

 Division Administrators

-Each DHHS division — Aging and Disability Services, Child and Family Services, Public and Behavioral Health, Welfare and Supportive Services, and Health Care Financing and Policy — is led by an administrator who reports to DHHS Director Whitley.
+Each DHS division — Aging and Disability Services, Child and Family Services, Public and Behavioral Health, and Social Services, — is led by an administrator who reports to the DHS director.

 Aging and Disability Services - Jessica Adams